-- [(a) State the total annual premium for the policy; - If the premium varies with an applicant's choice among benefit options, indicate the portion of annual premium that corre- (\mathbf{b}) sponds to each benefit option.] - 14.
-ADDITIONAL FEATURES. - [(a) Indicate if medical underwriting is used; - Describe other important features.] (b) - 15.
+- [(a) State the total annual premium for the policy; - (b) If the premium varies with an applicant's choice among benefit options, indicate the portion of annual premium that corresponds to each benefit option.] - 14.
+ADDITIONAL FEATURES. - [(a) Indicate if medical underwriting is used; - (b) Describe other important features.] - 15.
 CONTACT THE WISCONSIN SENIOR HEALTH INSURANCE INFORMATION PROGRAM OR YOUR COUNTY BENE-FIT SPECIALIST IF YOU HAVE GENERAL QUESTIONS REGARDING LONG-TERM CARE INSURANCE.
 CONTACT THE INSURANCE COMPANY IF YOU HAVE SPECIFIC QUESTIONS REGARDING YOUR LONG-TERM CARE INSUR-ANCE POLICY OR CERTIFICATE.

-http://docs.legis.wisconsin.gov/code/admin_code WISCONSIN ADMINISTRATIVE CODE
+http://docs.legis.wisconsin.gov/code/admin_code COMMISSIONER OF INSURANCE